A new picture of the V2 version will be added soon. Pictures still show the old version.

 - a monitor with analogue VGA input

-- a USB power source, or:
+- a USB power supply

 For detailed specifications and related downloads please look at our wiki.
 Operating the Chameleon on a C128 or C128D is not possible.
 An attempt to do so anyway may result in damage to both, the C128 and the Chameleon.
+Just like with all other C64 accelerators, the Datasette port can't be used when the Chameleon is connected.